Words by Stephanie Castellano.

 The travelers on En Vía’s microfinance tours ask a lot of questions.

 Don’t worry – we encourage that!
-The tours are meant to be an educational experience, showing travelers how En Vía is applying the concept of microfinance here in Oaxaca, and supporting local women in their endeavors to become successful entrepreneurs.
-Like many development strategies, microfinance has its challenges, but when managed correctly, it can be a powerful tool to reduce poverty.
+The tours are meant to be an educational experience, showing travelers how En Vía supports local women to become entrepreneurs, able to support their families and contribute to their communities.